 Gilbert, Jon.
 “Ian Fleming: the Bibliography”.
 London: Queen Anne Press, 2012.
 NAL pressmark: 804.AP.0001

 Kent, Stephen.
 ‘James Bond Gets a Facelift: Designing Paperback Covers for a 1960s Film Phenomenon’ in “One-off: a Collection of Essays by Postgraduate Students on the Victoria & Albert Museum/Royal College of Art Course in the History of Design”.
 London: V&A/RCA, 1997, pp. 32-43.
 NAL pressmark: NB.98.1169

 Silver, Joel.
 ‘Ian Fleming’ in “Twentieth-Century British Book Collectors and Bibliographers”.
 Detroit: Gale Research, 1999, pp. 81-88.
 NAL pressmark: 603.AA.0786

-UPDATE: I have recently reviewed Robert Harling’s memoir of Ian Fleming for Artistic Licence Renewed
+UPDATE: I have recently contributed an article on Ian Fleming’s book collection for Artistic Licence Renewed